-Beyond forty-eight (48) kilometers, an employee may elect within a one hundred and twenty (120) kilometer limit to accept board and room as provided by the Company or to receive the equivalent amount for forty-eight (48) kilometers as per the Kilometer Chart for each day worked.
+Beyond forty-eight (48) kilometers, an Employee may elect within a one hundred and twenty (120) kilometer limit to accept board and room as provided by the Company or to receive the equivalent amount for forty-eight (48) kilometers as per the Kilometer Chart for each day worked.

-Should the employee use their own mode of transportation to travel a portion of the distance to a job, their time shall be computed at the rate of two (2) minutes per kilometer in accordance with the table set out above.
+Should the Employee use their own mode of transportation to travel a portion of the distance to a job, their time shall be computed at the rate of two (2) minutes per kilometer in accordance with the table set out above.

-Employees required to change locations within regular working hours will be paid as if working and if using their own vehicle, shall be paid an additional forty-eight cents (\$0.48) per kilometer to the location.
+Employees required to change locations within regular working hours will be paid as if working and if using their own vehicle, shall be paid in accordance with Canada Revenue Agency's annual reimbursement amount per kilometer to the location.

-Should the Company move crews from one free zone to another Article 7.01:Hiring and Termination and Article 11: Room and Board shall apply.
+Should the Company move crews from one free zone to another Article 7.01: Hiring and Termination and Article 12: Room and Board shall apply.

-Where an operator leaves their car in the Company yard, and has to leave their crane on the job site or vice versa, and has to return to the yard or vice versa, the employee shall be paid travelling time at the prevailing rate for time required to return to their car.
+Where an operator leaves their car in the Company yard, and has to leave their crane on the job site or vice versa, and has to return to the yard or vice versa, the Employee shall be paid travelling time at the prevailing rate for time required to return to their car.
 Where transportation is necessary, it shall be provided by the Employer.

-When a Company vehicle is used to transport employees to and from jobs, it shall meet British Columbia vehicle safety standards and comply with WorkSafeBC regulations.
+When an Employer vehicle is used to transport Employees to and from jobs, it shall meet British Columbia vehicle safety standards and comply with WorkSafeBC Occupational Health and Safety regulations and Transport Canada Safety Standards.
 The passenger compartment shall be enclosed, heated with proper ventilation and fixed seats.
-There shall be no construction equipment or supplies placed in the passenger compartment while employees are being transported.
-If an employee is required to drive this vehicle, their travelling time shall be computed from the first kilometer, (seventy-one cents [\$0.71] per kilometer).
+There shall be no construction equipment or supplies placed in the passenger compartment while Employees are being transported.
+If an Employee is required to drive this vehicle, their travelling time shall be computed from the first kilometer, (seventy-one cents [71¢] per kilometer).